 At Worth-it we have been at the forefront of supporting 1000s of young people to develop resilience for 12 years.
 We specialise in using Positive Psychology Coaching and Positive Education to support the development of resilience in young people.

 We support young people to develop resilience through a coaching approach we deliver through a range of targeted support programmes for young people, resilience workshop toolkits for schools, and through providing targeted prevention programmes with hundreds of schools, the NHS, Local Authorities and organisations that work with children and young people.

-Resilience is essentially the successful adaptation in the presence of risk or adversity (Garmezy, 1986; Luthar, 2003; Olsson, Bond, Burns, Vella-Brodrick, & Sawyer, 2003).
+Resilience is essentially the successful adaptation in the presence of risk or adversity.
 Resilience does not mean you are immune to stressful situations rather that you can overcome and deal with them.

-Research shows that the ability to navigate, overcome and recover from adversity is the key ingredient for happiness, success and satisfaction in life.
+Resilience is developed because of the adversity someone experiences, adversity is an essential component for the development of resilience.
+Research shows that the ability to navigate, overcome and recover from adversity is the key ingredient for happiness, success, engagement and achievement.

 Resilience is the distinct ability to recover from difficult events rather than an invulnerability to stress.

 Resilience is a dynamic learning process that combines several internal mechanisms and strategies that individuals utilise when faced with challenges or adversity.
 Our approach helps young people learn skills that develop these components of resilience.

 The factors that cultivate a young person's ability to be resilient also develop wellbeing, however, the main elements that must be present to develop resilience is adversity.
 There is no resilience without adversity.

 Promoting and building resilience in young people is key to our model of early prevention at Worth-it.
 Our targeted resilience curriculum teaching resources and resilience coaching for young people as well as our coach training for staff to support pupils offers tools and techniques to develop these key components of resilience in the young people you work with: